ChatTheatre/SkotOS-Doc/FirstWeek/changing_locations_example.md

 ## Persistent?
 Only Sort Of

 Of course, if you delete skotos.database and do a full cold boot you'll ***lose*** those changes.
 We'll talk about how to fix that later.
 For right now, just know: there's an extra step if you want to export your changes to XML and share them with other people, or persist them through a reboot with no statedump.

+But if you make sure to use statedump files, you'll keep this kind of changes, and all your other changes.
+Only some changes are designed to be sync'd, exchanged and copied around.
+But the statedump keeps all changes at every level, from Merry and WOE to the lowest-level DGD-language changes to data structures and memory.